Rate of Repeating Tidal Disruption Events with 5--19 years interval: Discussions

 In the rpTDE model, the series of flares caused by the star should be regarded as a single event.
 What impact will this have on the optical TDE event rate?

 To answer this question, we need first to estimate the average number of flares ($\bar{N}$) produced by each rpTDE.
 At present, we cannot measure $\bar{N}$ in our sample directly through observations.
 We consider two possible ranges of $\bar{N}$: several, as in the case of eRASSt J045650.3–203750 (5), and several dozens, as in the case of ASASSN-14ko ($>30$).
 The former requires a fractional mass loss of $\gtrsim10\%$, while the latter requires it to be $\lesssim5\%$.
 We prefer the former for the following reasons.
-Firstly, a small fractional mass loss requires that $\beta$ be within a narrow range \citep{Ryu2020_I,Ryu2020_III}, and the possibility of the entire sample being like this is small.
+Firstly, the flares' energies can vary several times in our sample (Table~\ref{tab3}), which does not match the situation in ASASSN-14ko, where the flares' energies are similar.
+In the rpTDE model, the flares' energies may change significantly due to variations in the stellar structure.
+For example, a decrease in stellar density after a pTDE may lead to an increase in the fractional mass loss of the next pTDE, or even lead to a full TDE \citep[e.g.,][]{Liu2025}.
+Therefore, observing significant changes in the flare's energy may indicate that a series of rpTDEs is coming to an end, thereby supporting a lower number of repetitions.
 Secondly, the average energy of the flares in our sample is on the order of $10^{51}$ erg (Table~\ref{tab3}), which is higher than that of ASASSN-14ko of $\sim10^{50}$ erg \citep{Huang2025} and comparable to the typical value of the ZTF TDE sample \citep{van2021,Yao2023}.
 It would be more reasonable to assume $\bar{N}$ of several because $\bar{N}$ of several dozen requires disruptions of large mass stars with low probability.
-Thirdly, the flares' energies can vary several times in our sample (Table~\ref{tab3}), which does not match the situation in ASASSN-14ko, where the flares' energies are similar.
 Finally, for AT 2020vdq and AT 2022dbl, \citet{Somalwar2025} and \citet{Lin2024} found no earlier flares before the ZTF detection, implying that the ZTF detection is the first of the series of flares.
 This situation would have too low a probability if assuming $\bar{N}$ of several dozen.
-From both theoretical and observational perspectives, it is reasonable to assume $\bar{N}$ of several for rpTDEs.
+Therefore, it is reasonable to assume $\bar{N}$ of several for rpTDEs.

 An rpTDE is more likely to fall within a time-limited sample than a single TDE.
 This selection effect can lead to overestimation of the TDE rate and the rpTDE fraction.
 There are a total of 18 ZTF flares in our sample considering that AT 2020vdq and AT 2022dbl each contributed 2 flares. we assume that $\sim6-12$ of them were produced by rpTDEs, and the remaining $\sim6-12$ were produced by single TDEs.
 By dividing the former by $\bar{N}$, which is assumed to be $\sim3-10$, we estimated the correction factor for the optical TDE rate to be $\sim40\%-80\%$ ($\sim2\times10^{-5}\ {\rm galaxy^{-1}\ yr^{-1}}$ using the observed value of the ZTF, \citetalias{Yao2023}), and the fraction of rpTDEs to be $\sim5\%-40\%$.
 Taking into account rpTDEs with periods of $\gtrsim20$ years, the TDE rate would be further reduced, while the fraction of rpTDEs would be higher.